the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ### Exercises:

 * Compare your JavaScript application and its code with this [React application](https://codesandbox.io/s/elastic-framework-pishg).
-Both are performing the same use case, and the React one may be more intimidating at this stage, however, a framework like React is the status quo for large scale applications in modern JavaScript.
+Both are performing the same use case, and the React one may be more intimidating at this stage, however, a framework like React is the status quo for modern JavaScript applications.
 So once you feel comfortable enough with JavaScript, I encourage you to check out my other book called The Road to React.